 Let’s take a moment of silence.
 Deep down you know it, I know it.
 But the laziness in us wants to believe that this is true.
 I’ve seen the videos on YouTube with such catchy thumbnails.
 Lose 10 kgs in one month without exercise.
 And our minds immediately go wow.
 But come on, let’s get real for a moment.
 Is it really possible to lose 10 kgs in a month without exercise?

 Yes, it is, provided you have some terminal disease.
 For the rest of us, it is only possible if you are willing to starve yourself and feel like you’re dying both on the inside and outside at the end of the month.
 On a serious note, don’t do this to yourself.
 You will end up with several deficiencies.
 You will lose hair, you will get terrible skin, you will age faster, you will have a lot of muscle loss plus fatigue.
-You will have no energy or your productivity level itself will drop down to complete zero.
 We have to exercise if we want to stay fit, healthy, and young.

 Too Much Cardio